From the tacky to the tranquil, the Gold Coast in Queensland’s southeast has guaranteed to have something for everyone.

 Restaurants, bars, nightclubs, and so much more… The Gold Coast really has it all covered.
 That is probably why it’s such a popular destination for Schoolies (the end-of-high school party) and Bucks and Hens weekends.

 Surfers Paradise is the go-to for most people looking to enjoy a night out with a number of restaurants and bars to get things started.

 If you were to ask me for a couple of recommendations, I would suggest Costa D’oro Italian Restaurant & Pizzeria for a good wholesome Italian meal, White Rhino for your typical style pub grub meals and drinks, while Brazilian Flame Bar & Grill is a good option for something a bit different.

-If you are looking to kick on beyond that, there are no shortage of options around Surfers Paradise.
+If you are looking to kick on beyond that, there is no shortage of options around Surfers Paradise.
 Two of the more popular nightclubs are Cocktails and Retros, but there is a myriad of options; just wander around (along Orchard Avenue in particular) until you find the vibe you are looking for.

 Broadbeach is another good option for a night out.

-You will find more variety of sit down restaurants and bars down in and around Broadbeach.
-A couple of my favourites include Miss Moneypenny’s for a proper gourmet experience, The Loose Moose Tap & Grill House is a more casual option, while along the Victoria Avenue mall you will find some other really good options.
+You will find more variety of sit-down restaurants and bars down in and around Broadbeach.
+A couple of my favourites include Miss Moneypenny’s for a proper gourmet experience; the Loose Moose Tap & Grill House is a more casual option, while along the Victoria Avenue mall, you will find some other really good options.

 So always worth going for a wander and exploring.